Sudan blames Israeli air strike hit for munitions plant blasts

 Major damage to the Yarmouk plant would be a blow to Sudan's army in its battle against insurgencies in the western region of Darfur and the southern states of South Kordofan and Blue Nile, bordering arch-rival South Sudan.

 In 1998, the United States fired missiles at the El Shifa medicine factory in Khartoum.
-U.S. officials said it was producing chemical weapons ingredients and was partly owned by Osama bin Laden, who once lived in Khartoum.
+U.S. officials said it was producing chemical weapons ingredients and was partly owned by Osama bin Laden, who used to live in Khartoum.
 Sudan insisted the plant made only pharmaceuticals.

-The attack followed the bombings of U.S. embassies in Tanzania and Sudan's neighbour Kenya, which killed at least 226 people, including 12 Americans.
+The attack followed the bombings of U.S. embassies in Tanzania and Sudan's neighbor Kenya, which killed at least 226 people, including 12 Americans.
 The attacks were blamed on al Qaeda.

-(Additional reporting by Maayan Lubell in Jerusalem and Michelle Nichols at the United Nations; Writing by Edmund Blair and Ulf Laessing; Editing by Michael Roddy; desking by Christopher Wilson)
+(Reporting by Ulf Laessing and Khalid Abdelaziz; Additional reporting by Maayan Lubell in Jerusalem; Writing by Edmund Blair and Ulf Laessing; Editing by Michael Roddy)